Criminal Offences

 Embezzlement is characterised as a form of financial fraud in which an individual, who is entrusted with authorised access to their employer’s assets or funds, unlawfully takes or misappropriates these resources.
 Engaging in such activities constitutes a criminal offence, as outlined in section 157 of the Crimes Act 1900 (NSW) which states:

-Any clerk or servant who fraudently embezzles, in whole or in part, property entrusted to them for or on behalf of their master or employer, shall be regarded as having committed theft, even if the said property did not come in the possession of the master or employer in any manner other than through the direct control of the said clerk or servant.
+Any clerk or servant who fraudulently embezzles, in whole or in part, a property entrusted to them for or on behalf of their master or employer, shall be regarded as having committed theft, even if the said property did not come in the possession of the master or employer in any manner other than through the direct control of the said clerk or servant.
 Such an offence is punishable by a maximum imprisonment term of 10 years.

 PENALTIES